Vanity Fair (novel): Plot summary

 He returns home to find Becky singing to Steyne and strikes him down on the assumption—despite her protestations of innocence—that they are having an affair.
 Steyne is indignant, having assumed the £1000 he had just given Becky was part of an arrangement with her husband.
 Rawdon finds Becky's hidden bank records and leaves her, expecting Steyne to challenge him to a duel.
-Instead Steyne arranges for Rawdon to be made Governor of Coventry Island, a pest-ridden location.
+Instead Steyne arranges for Rawdon to be made Governor of Coventry Island, a pestilential and disease-ridden location.
 Becky, having lost both husband and credibility, leaves England and wanders the continent, leaving her son in the care of Pitt and Lady Jane.

 As Amelia's adored son George grows up, his grandfather Mr Osborne relents towards him (though not towards Amelia) and takes him from his impoverished mother, who knows the rich old man will give him a better start in life than she could manage.
 After twelve years abroad, both Joseph Sedley and Dobbin return.
 Dobbin professes his unchanged love to Amelia.
 Amelia is affectionate, but she cannot forget the memory of her dead husband.
 Dobbin mediates a reconciliation between Amelia and her father-in-law, who dies soon after.
 He had amended his will, bequeathing young George half his large fortune and Amelia a generous annuity.

 After the death of Mr Osborne, Amelia, Jos, George and Dobbin go to Pumpernickel (Weimar in Germany), where they encounter the destitute Becky.
 Becky has fallen in life.
 She lives among card sharps and con artists, drinking heavily and gambling.
 Becky enchants Jos Sedley all over again, and Amelia is persuaded to let Becky join them.
 Dobbin forbids this, and reminds Amelia of her jealousy of Becky with her husband.
 Amelia feels that this dishonours the memory of her dead and revered husband, and this leads to a complete breach between her and Dobbin.
 Dobbin leaves the group and rejoins his regiment, while Becky remains with the group.

 However, Becky has decided that Amelia should marry Dobbin, even though Becky knows Dobbin is her enemy.
 Becky shows Amelia George's note, kept all this time from the eve of the Battle of Waterloo, and Amelia finally realises that George was not the perfect man she always thought, and that she has rejected a better man, Dobbin.
 Amelia and Dobbin are reconciled and return to England.
 Becky and Jos stay in Europe.
 Jos dies, possibly suspiciously, after signing a portion of his money to Becky as life insurance, thereby setting her up with an income.
 She returns to England, and manages a respectable life, although all her previous friends refuse to acknowledge her.